tvthatsme/tvernon.tech/src/posts/07-09-2018-four-web-development-podcasts.md

 ---
-path: "/blog/4-web-development-podcasts"
+path: '/blog/4-web-development-podcasts'
-date: "2018-07-09"
+date: '2018-07-09'
-title: "4 Web Development Podcasts You Should Be Listening To"
+title: '4 Web Development Podcasts You Should Be Listening To'
-description: "Podcasts are a great way to further yourself as a frontend developer.
-Here are 4 web development podcasts (plus a few more) that are worth the listen."
+description: 'Podcasts are a great way to further yourself as a frontend developer.
+Here are 4 web development podcasts (plus a few more) that are worth the listen.'
 ---

 Podcasts have become an integral part of my weekly routine in keeping up with what is happening in the world of web development.
 As a web developer, it is easy to become overwhelmed at the pace at our industry changes!
 There are only so many hours in a day and we all have many responsibilities outside of work.
 Things are changing constantly though, even to the point of “Javascript Fatigue” phrase becoming a term.
 Part of my answer in how to keep up and continue learning has become podcasts.